Ben8120/Dev-Interview-Questions/iOS.md

 **SpriteKit**: This framework enables game developers to quickly and easily create 2D animated objects.
 It lets them create text, videos, images, shapes, and particles in two dimensions.

 **SceneKit**: This is an iOS framework for creating 3D graphics. iOS game developers can use this framework to produce appealing 3D animated effects and scenes for iOS game applications.

+23. What are the different pattern matching techniques in Swift?
+In Swift, pattern matching is a powerful feature that can be used to match values against a set of patterns, including ranges, optionals, tuples, and enums.
+With pattern matching, we can write more concise and expressive code that is easier to read and maintain.
+It is commonly used in control flow statements such as *switch* and *if* statements, but it can also be used in other contexts such as function parameters and variable binding.
+There are few pattern matching techniques in Swift, examples of such are shown, such as:
+ - Tuple patterns
+ - Type-casting patterns
+ - Wildcard patterns
+ - Optional patterns
+ - Enumeration case patterns
+ - Expression patterns